 “Yes,” I whispered.

-Of course, I thought to myself, He is the healer.
+Of course, I thought to myself, Jesus is the healer.
 Of course he can do anything.
-He doesn’t have to reason me into transformation, He can just change me with a touch.
+He doesn’t have to reason me into transformation, he can just change me with a touch.

 He asked again, “My daughter, do you want to be well?”